Want to get fitted by a bootfitting professional? Find a certified ZipFit bootfitter

 Two ports (or sleeves) are located between the first and second lace loops counting from the front up, one on each side, and the third port is located on the top of the tongue behind the rigid black plastic.
 These ports, when not in use, are folded over once and tucked away in between the interior and exterior layers of the liner.

-To do any fitting work that requires adding or removing cork, locate the ports, which are made of a black synthetic fabric, and pull them out with your nails or gently with a tool such as tweezers.
+To do any fitting work that requires adding or removing cork, locate the ports, which are made of a black synthetic fabric, and pull them out with your nails or gently with a tool such as tweezers or needle nose pliers.
 Once pulled out pry the two layers apart sufficiently so they look like a sleeve that the tube of OMfit cork tube can slide into.
+If you are only able to find one half of the port, know that the shiny side of that material is the inside of the sleeve, so the other half of the port tab will be on the side that the shiny material is facing.
 Pro tip – warming the cork tube up for 15 seconds in the microwave will make application easier.

 Tongue – the tongue pouch can accommodate a significant amount of cork, but again start small and migrate the cork where you want it by kneading the neoprene on the tongue with your thumbs.
 In extreme cases, skiers with skinny shins have added upwards or 3 tubes of cork to each tongue to achieve the heel lock they desire.

 Ankles – each ankle pouch is divided into three channels to help position cork precisely where you want it.
-There is a channel behind the ankle for increasing hold along the achilles tendon.
+There is a channel behind the ankle for increasing hold along the achilles tendon – this channel comes stock full of cork and more material can’t be added to this channel.
 There is a channel directly over the ankle to add cushion or fill out volume for skiers with smaller ankles.
 Lastly, there is a channel in front of the ankle that adds security along the sides of the instep and bridge of the foot.
-Once the tube of cork is inserted into the port, direct it either far toward the back of the boot, right over the ankle, or to the front of the ankle to add volume to your desired location.
+Once the tube of cork is inserted into the port, direct it, right over the ankle or to the front of the ankle to add volume to your desired location.

-In the event that there is too much cork in any particular area, first try warming the liner then massaging it to an area where it is less in the way, if it still is causing problems we recommend finding some kind of implement with no sharp edges to scoop some OMfit cork material out of the sack.
-We have had success with the handle of a spoon or with a loop of steel wire.
+In the event that there is too much cork in any particular area, first try warming the liner then massaging it to an area where it is less in the way, if it still is causing problems we recommend using as empty OMfit tube and inserting it into the port and directing cork into that tube.
+When you remove the tube, you will be able to see the amount of cork you removed from that pouch.
+If you don’t have an empty OMfit tube, it is 1/2″ diameter plastic and you could find a solution at your local hardware store.
 In our experience it is rare to need to remove material.